 - We don’t advise having your entire sign covered with one complete vinyl sticker.
 To give you a good idea of how your vinyl decal should be cut, have a watch of the video below and share it with your vinyl artist:

 Applying Vinyl Yourself:

 Unless you’re an absolute pro at sign writing (and if so, this blog probably doesn’t apply to you), you might want to start by watching a few tutorial videos.
 Vinyl application can be relatively straight-forward, but if you're wanting to apply with any other materials, we always suggest getting a professional sign writer to do this for you.
-A basic step-by-step process have six key steps:
+A basic step-by-step process has six key steps:

 How to find a Sign Writer:

 If we’ve learnt one thing over the past year, it’s to support local businesses.
-An easy Google or question to your local Facebook page will push you in the right direction of someone capable of branding your sign.
+An easy Google search or question to your local Facebook page will push you in the right direction of someone capable of branding your sign.

 If you’re unsure about the size or materials, you can head to the specific product you purchased on the website and look for FAQs to find necessary information, or you can contact our friendly customer service team here.

 Finding a sign writer can take all the stress out of application, leaving the experts to provide you with your desired decal on a great sign!